Show-han/Show-han.github.io/_pages/about.md

 ## Cat

 I feed a lovely cat named Crescent.
-She is a British Shorthair and is very cute.
+She is a American Shorthair and is very cute.
 Her mbti is infj (same as mine).
 I love her very much! 🥰🥰

 Some photos of her:
 <div style="display: flex; align-items: flex-start; gap: 20px;">